 Step 3: Complete the prerequisite course requirements

-You must complete all required prerequisites prior to enrolling in our program.
-You can have up to two courses in progress at the time of application (Summer and Fall combined); only one of those two courses can be a science (anatomy and physiology, microbiology).
+You must complete all required prerequisites before applying to our program.
+If you are applying for the 2021 application cycle, you can have up to two courses in progress at the time of application (Summer and Fall combined); only one of those two courses can be a science (anatomy and physiology, microbiology).

 Step 4: Take the Test of Essential Academic Skills (TEAS)

 To be admitted into our accelerated nursing program, you must take the Test of Essential Academic Skills (TEAS).
 The TEAS Test can only be taken through ATI.
 If you are taking the TEAS at an institution other than the University of Nevada, Reno, you will need to have your official transcripts sent through ATI to the Orvis School of Nursing.
 We will not accept transcripts sent by applicants.

 Please note that ASBSN applicants can only take the TEAS exam one time per application cycle (July – June).

 - To register for the TEAS exam, you will need to create a new account if you are not a current user of ATI.
 On the account homepage you will be able to register for a TEAS session (TEAS for Nursing Students).
 The institution is U of NV Reno.